cterdam/dotfiles/README.md

 Use `git submodule status --recursive` to see all submodules.

-If submodule folders appear empty after cloning, run this to download all submodules (and their submodules, if any):
+If submodule folders appear empty after cloning, run this to download all:

 ```zsh
 git submodule update --init --recursive
 ```

 Note that updating the parent repo will not automatically update submodules.
-To update submodules, since git 1.8.2 the option `--remote` was added to support updating to latest tips of remote branches:
+To update submodules:

 ```zsh
 git submodule update --recursive --remote
 ```

-Or, if cloning this parent repo for the first time, run this to ensure you download
+Or, if cloning this parent repo for the first time, run this to download
 everything:

 ```zsh